 During a PC5 link establishment procedure, the UE-to-Network relay enables a Remote UE to perform a PDU Session establishment with secondary A&A following a network-controlled authorization of Remote UE, where the UE-to-Network Relay reports Remote UE's SUCI to network, as described in sol#10.
 The EAP authentication messages for secondary A&A of Remote UE are exchanged over a secure d PC5 link during or after the PC5 link establishment.
 Upon successful completion of PDU Session with secondary A&A for Remote UE, the relay provides Remote UE access to the PDU Session.
 The PDU Session may be shared among multiple Remote UEs.

-To maintain compliance with the pre-requisites specified for existing PDU Session with secondary A&A (see TS 23.501 [15], clause 5.6.6), the PDU Session with secondary A&A for a Remote UE via Relay UE takes place in addition to the Remote UE primary authentication by Relay UE's AMF and PDU Session authorization enforced by Relay UE's SMF with regard to subscription data retrieved from Remote UE's UDM.
+To maintain compliance with the pre-requisites specified for the existing PDU Session with secondary A&A (see TS 23.501 [15], clause 5.6.6), the PDU Session with secondary A&A for a Remote UE via Relay UE takes place in addition to the Remote UE primary authentication by Relay UE's AMF and PDU Session authorization enforced by Relay UE's SMF with regard to subscription data retrieved from Remote UE's UDM.
 Remote UE's primary authentication and access to subscription data are enabled via the network-controlled authorization procedure.